tdiprima/multi-viewer/README.md

 ## Contributing

+When contributing, please attempt to match the code style already in the codebase.

-1. Fork it to your repo
+1. Fork this repo
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)